nathanmalishev/developing-with-aws-step-functions/README.md

 ## The Architecture

-This example uses a simple architecture, hosting a static website in Amazon [Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) using Vue.js to invoke an Amazon API Gateway API.
-The API is configured with an AWS Service integration which invokes the AWS Step Function state machine for the plagiarism workflow.
-Along the way, the task states in the state machine are executing [AWS Lambda](https://aws.amazon.com/lambda/) functions which are periodically persisting data to Amazon DynamoDB and send messages via Amazon SNS.
+This example uses a simple architecture, hosting a static website in [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) using Vue.js to invoke an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) API.
+The API is configured with an AWS Service integration which invokes the [AWS Step Function](https://aws.amazon.com/step-functions/) state machine for the plagiarism workflow.
+Along the way, the task states in the state machine are executing [AWS Lambda](https://aws.amazon.com/lambda/) functions which are periodically persisting data to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and send messages via [Amazon Simple Notification Service](https://aws.amazon.com/sns/).

 ![Developing With Step Functions](arch.png "Developing With Step Functions")